Zappy86/Poetry_Bot/README.md

 # <div align="center"> <img src="https://prisonerexpress.org/wp-content/uploads/2016/09/Pe-Poetry-Icon.png" alt="drawing" width="75"/> A Simple Poetry Discord Bot <img src="https://prisonerexpress.org/wp-content/uploads/2016/09/Pe-Poetry-Icon.png" alt="drawing" width="75"/> </div>

 The code may not be the cleanest, but at least I tried!
-As Teddy Roosevelt said, not in reference to art but regardless, the worst thing you can do is *nothing*.
+As Teddy Roosevelt said, not in reference to art or code but regardless, the worst thing you can do is *nothing*.

 This was my first real Python project too!